MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 **To be clear:**

-- While merchants are on facade: There will be not changes to the identifiers.
+-Facade merchants: There will be not changes to the identifiers.
 The facade api will return the exact same identifiers.

-When merchants will re-integrate to the [NEW Recurring API Reference](https://developer.vippsmobilepay.com/api/recurring/)
+Below you can find information for when merchants will re-integrate to the [NEW Recurring API Reference](https://developer.vippsmobilepay.com/api/recurring/)

-**For `agreements`:**
+**agreements**

 ⚙️ Docs on [agreements](https://developer.vippsmobilepay.com/docs/APIs/recurring-api/recurring-api-guide/#agreements
 ):